wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   (1) A bill is payable on demand---

-    *   (a) If it is expressed to be payable on demand, or at sight, or on presentation; or
+    *   (a) if it is expressed to be payable on demand, or at sight, or on presentation; or

-    *   (b) If no time for payment is expressed therein.
+    *   (b) if no time for payment is expressed therein.

     (2) Where a bill is accepted or indorsed when it is overdue, it shall, as regards the acceptor who so accepts, or any indorser who so indorses it, be deemed a bill payable on demand.